EfstathiadesT2025/Instacart_Grocery_Basket_Data_Analysis_Python_Project/README.md

 # Instacart_Grocery_Basket_Data_Analysis_Python_Project
 A data analysis project for Instacart, an online grocery store that operates through an app,
-which wants to uncover more information about their sales patterns.
+that wants to uncover more information about their sales patterns.
 # Objective
 Instacart wants to uncover more information about their sales patterns.
 It's stakeholders are most interested
 in the variety of customers in their database along with their purchasing behaviors